maxwolf621/OauthUser/Oauth2Filter.md

 		}

 		/**
-		 * Intercept the Oauth2AuthorizationRequest from Authorization Server
+		 * Intercept the {@code Oauth2AuthorizationRequest} from Authorization Server
-		 * associated in the httpsession
+		 * associated in the session
 		 */
 		OAuth2AuthorizationRequest authorizationRequest = this.authorizationRequestRepository
 				.removeAuthorizationRequest(request, response);